 Every birder is familiar with migration as a great time to see new and unusual bird species passing through areas where they might not be found during the breeding or wintering seasons.
-But how much do you really know about migration and how birds travel throughout the year?
+Learn how long it takes for a bird to migrate south, and so much more.
 These bird migration facts might surprise you!

 Trivia About Bird Migration